Elemental Music & Dance Education

 • Information on the German examination as well as the recognised certificates can be found HERE

-After passing subtest A, you will be admitted to subtest B to F (possibly in a different order).
+After passing subtest A, candidates will be admitted to partial examinations B to F (possibly in a different order).

-The repetition of the partial examinations in case of failure is not permitted.
-Repetition of the admission examination is only possible in its entirety and only again in the next academic year.
-The admission examination can be repeated an unlimited number of times.
+The repetition of composite parts of the audition in case of failure is not permitted; the audition can only be repeated in its entirety and only in the next academic year.
+The audition can be repeated an unlimited number of times.

-Pieces of the following degree of difficulty are to be performed (literature examples):
+Pieces of the following degree of difficulty are to be performed (repertoire examples):

 Johann Sebastian Bach from the Schemellis songbook: Selig! wer an Jesum denkt / O Jesulein süß, o Jesulein mild; John Dowland: Come again, sweet love / Awake, sweet love; Alessandro Scarlatti: O cessate di piagarmi; Joseph Haydn: Die Landlust / Lob der Faulheit / Gegenliebe; Wolfgang Amadeus Mozart: Die Verschweigung / Sehnsucht nach dem Frühling / Der Zauberer / Zufriedenheit (Was frag ich viel); Franz Schubert: Liebhaber in allen Gestalten / Heidenröslein / Lachen und Weinen / Wo-hin?
 (Die schöne Müllerin); Felix Mendelssohn Bartholdy: Bei der Wiege / Winterlied; Robert Schumann: Frühlingsgruß, Marienwürmchen, Volksliedchen; Johannes Brahms: Sonntag / Deutsche Volkslieder / Vergebliches Ständchen; Edvard Grieg: Im Kahne; Samuel Barber: The Daisies; Benjamin Britten: Folk Song Arrangements (e.g. Down by the Sally Gardens); Irving Berlin: I got the Sun in the Morning (Annie get your gun).

-• One movement of a sonatina or easy sonata of the classical period (e.g. L. v.
+• A movement of a sonatina or easy sonata of the classical period (e.g. L. v.
 Beethoven: Sonatina F-major, J. Haydn: easy sonatas)

 • Logy: Partita in A minor